Decorative neutral curve divider

 It’s no surprise that OTEs aren't the same across the board.
 The industry you work in plays a huge role in your earning potential.
 Industries with high-value products and long sales cycles, like enterprise software (SaaS), medical devices, and financial services, typically offer the highest OTEs.
 This is because the profit margins on each sale are substantial, allowing companies to offer more generous commission structures.
 In contrast, industries with lower-priced products and shorter sales cycles will generally have lower OTEs.
 When evaluating opportunities, always consider the industry standard to get a clear picture of what's possible.
 A solid compensation plan is designed to reflect the value you bring to the company.

-Making OTE Work for Your Sales Career
+How to Make OTE a Win for Your Career

 On-target earnings can be a fantastic tool for driving your success, but it’s up to you to understand the structure and use it to your advantage.
 By knowing what to look for in a compensation plan and how to align your efforts with your goals, you can turn your OTE into a predictable and rewarding part of your sales career.